 Our members are always asking how other professionals are using HoneyBook.
 How do you use it?
 Are there any tips you want to share to help others unlock the full potential?

-HoneyBook is a huge tool for us in that it helps me track our clients.
+HoneyBook, as a client management software for small businesses, is a huge tool for us in that it helps me track our clients.
 Before HoneyBook, I would be in the car and someone would call or email, and I would literally write down their info on anything that I could find that would be close to me.
 Sometimes it would be my hand. 😛

 HoneyBook helps me track client responses—I can even see if they read the email, which is huge!
 So many people ghost in this industry, so it’s easy to see who is just not interested with HoneyBook.